Looking for a short stay apartment?

 As mentioned at the beginning of this article, a normal sharehouse is a lease of a room in real estate.
 Therefore, you will have to sign a lease contract with the owner of the sharehouse or an agency that manages the sharehouse.
 (Usually a fixed-term lease contract)

-Even though it is a simple procedure, it is an essential part of the move-in process.
 Although it is a simple procedure, it is an essential part of the process of moving in.
-If you don’t have a clear understanding of the important matters, you could be in trouble later on, but I wonder how many sharehouses will provide you with a contract in English….
+If you don’t have a clear understanding of the important matters and contract details, you could be in trouble later on, but one wonders how many sharehouses will provide you with a contract in English….

-In the case of our sharehouse, you’ll be staying in a hostel for a long time, so of course there are no contracts to sign.
+In the case of our sharehouse, it will be like staying in a hostel for a long time, so of course there are no contracts to sign.

 5. No initial fee

-This also makes a big difference, but in a normal share house there isn’t a janitor in the share house, right?
-Isn’t it reassuring to know that there is always someone there to help you if you have any problems?
+This also makes a big difference, but in a normal share house there aren’t regular staff members.
+It may be reassuring to know that there is always someone who speaks a common language there to help you if you have any problems.

-Our staff can speak both Japanese and English, so if you’re a foreigner who can only speak Japanese, you’ll feel even safer.
+Our staff can speak both Japanese and English, so if you’re a foreigner who cannot speak any Japanese, you’ll feel safe.

 7. Easy payment